Winyo

 Gargar

-Gargar is a group of Kenyan women of Somali origin from Garissa, North Eastern Kenya.
-Their music is a vibrant celebration of Somali culture, blending traditional harmonies with contemporary African rhythms and powerful vocals...
+Gargar is a group of Kenyan women of Somali origin from Garissa, preserving ancient songs of celebration, lament, and identity through their powerful voices.